 Boston, MA 02108

-To cancel or reschedule a request for interpreter, either indicate the appropriate changes in MassCourts or fill out and mail or fax the Service Request Cancellation form at least 48 hours in advance of any cancellation or rescheduling of a case requiring the previously scheduled assignment of a court interpreter, or as soon as possible.
-To request an interpreter for the new date, either submit the request via MassCourts or fax in a new Request for Interpreter form.
+To cancel or reschedule a request for interpreter, either indicate the appropriate changes in MassCourts or fill out and e-mail the Service Request Cancellation form at least 48 hours in advance of any cancellation or rescheduling of a case requiring the previously scheduled assignment of a court interpreter, or as soon as possible.
+To request an interpreter for the new date, either submit the request via MassCourts or e-mail in a new Request for Interpreter form.

 When a time stamp is available, the interpreter’s Daily Service Record (DSR) must be stamped upon arrival.
 If a time stamp is unavailable, the Court Liaison should hand write and initial the per diem court interpreter's arrival time in the space provided on the DSR.
-Space is also provided for signing in and out of the morning session for lunch time and for signing in and out of the afternoon session.
-Please, see Section 10.00 of the Standards and Procedures for additional information regarding signing per diem interpreters in and out of court.
+Space is also provided for signing the interpreter in and out of the morning session and for signing the interpreter in and out of the afternoon session.
+Please see Section 10.00 of the Standards and Procedures for additional information regarding signing per diem interpreters in and out of court.

-The Office of Court Interpreter Services uses the services of approximately 175 interpreters.
+The Office of Court Interpreter Services uses the services of approximately 175 interpreters, of which 24 are full-time staff interpreters.
 For the most requested languages, the Office of Court Interpreter Services has several interpreters.
 For some of the other languages, there maybe only one or two interpreters available.
 There currently are 59 Spanish, 14 Portuguese, 5 Haitian Creole, 7 Chinese, 8 Vietnamese, 5 Khmer, 5 Russian, and 5 Polish interpreters.

 The most requested languages are Spanish, Portuguese, Khmer, Cape Verdean Creole, Haitian Creole, Vietnamese, Chinese (Mandarin and Cantonese), Polish and Russian.